afloresep/HMDB-clustering/README.md

 ![TMAP generated from ~4000 molecules from HMDB](https://github.com/afloresep/HMDB-clustering/blob/master/tmap/Screenshot%202023-09-12%20at%2017.59.40.png)

-This repository aims to visualize and cluster a highly diverse dataset obtained from the Human Metabolite Data Base.
+This repository aims to visualize and a highly diverse dataset obtained from the Human Metabolite Data Base.
+Then, based on the graph, select as many representative as the user wants.
 The input dataset comprises approximately 4,000 molecules.
 To use the script with a different input dataset than the one provided, please adhere to the following format in a CSV file:

 ```
 idnumber,smiles